Red-hot Rays keep Yankees reeling with 3-1 victory

 Chris Paddack (2-4) allowed five runs and six hits in 4 1/3 innings in his first loss since April 27.
 The right-hander struck out six and walked one.

+Ramírez connected in the third inning off Jimmy Lambert (0-1) to break a 1-all tie as the Indians, who rallied to win Game 2 on Sunday against Toronto, got back the game they dropped earlier to the AL Central-leading White Sox.

+Phil Maton (1-0) was the winner in the nightcap.
+Emmanuel Clase struck out three in the seventh for his ninth save.
-CLEVELAND (AP) — Adam Eaton hit a two-run homer and José Abreu had a sacrifice fly in the eighth inning to give Chicago a win over Cleveland in the first game of a doubleheader.

-Indians starter Triston McKenzie struck out eight straight hitters, two short of the major league record.
+In the opener, Adam Eaton’s two-run homer off James Karinchak (2-2) and José Abreu’s sacrifice fly in the eighth led Chicago to the win.
+Indians starter Triston McKenzie struck out a club-record eight straight hitters, two short of the major league record set by Hall of Famer Tom Seaver in 1970.

-Eaton, who returned to the lineup after missing several games with a tight hamstring, followed Abreu’s fly with his fifth homer, a shot to right-center off James Karinchak (2-2).

-The AL Central-leading White Sox won their fourth straight and improved to 7-1 in their past eight.

-Chicago starter Carlos Rodón recovered after allowing back-to-back homers in the first inning and hung around for six.
-He pitched a no-hitter — one of six in the majors this season — against the Indians on April 14.
+Chicago starter Carlos Rodón shook off allowing back-to-back homers in the first inning and hung around for six.
+He pitched a no-hitter against the Indians on April 14.

-Codi Heuer (4-1) pitched the seventh and Aaron Bummer gave up one run in the eighth before getting his first save.
+Codi Heuer (4-1) worked the seventh and Aaron Bummer gave up a run in the eighth before getting his first save.

 REDS 11, PHILLIES 1